MattTaylor1209/LiveCropOverlay/README.md

 6. Use Opacity and Scale to adjust appearance.
 7. Toggle Click-through to let clicks pass to apps underneath.
 8. Stop Overlay to close and reset; select a different window and start again.

+## Limitations
+- Will not overlay a full screen app, only windowed apps
+- With some apps, if using another window of that app at the same time, the overlay will pause (e.g., Chrome doesn't render background windows to save memory)